Helpful tools of the trade

 This post will try to help you remove some of the mystery from your selection process to hopefully reduce, if not eliminate a few surprises all the way.

 First, let’s talk about age.
 All calves are small, this does not mean that they will stay small.
 Highlands in particular are known to be slow developers that will continue growing until around 5 yrs old.
-When you hear about a cow or bulls measurement, however, those heights are what is captured at three years of age.
-Three years is the industry accepted height recording age.
-So if you buy a calf and mom is 7 yrs old and 45” it’s entirely possible that she was 42” and therefore “miniature” on her third birthday.
-Cows in that 3-5 yr range will grow on an average of an additional 1 - 1.5 inches per yr until they are 5 yrs old.
+When you hear about a miniature cow or bulls official measurement, those heights are what is captured at three years of age.
+Three years is the industry accepted height recording age, but not necessarily the cow or bulls full grown height.
+That could reasonably be an inch or two taller.

 Over the years, WHERE the cows are measured has changed.
 It used to be that mini cows were measured at the hook, but in the past two years, I see more people measure from the ridgeline directly above the hook.
 Still, others measure at the shoulder.
 I’ve found that the ridgeline and shoulder measurements are pretty consistent but the hook measurement is roughly 2-3” shorter.
 When inches count, be sure to ask sellers where they are measuring from.

 When one parent of a calf is chondro positive but the calf is not, it’s not accurate to assume that you’d still average the parents heights to get the calfs adult height estimate.
 You must first add the non-chondro height back to chondro positive parent before averaging the parents heights.
 So a 38” chondro bull would be approximately 43” or 5” taller for the sake of averaging the parents heights in this example.
-Often times, a chondro positive calf will grown to be similar in height to its chondro positive bull parent and slightly larger if the chondro positive parent is the dam.
+Often times, a chondro positive calf will grown to be similar in height to its chondro positive bull parent and slightly larger if the chondro positive parent is the dam but only if the non-chondro parent is an actual miniature cow or bull.
+Standard size animals bred to chondro animals can produce standard size dwarfs that are essentially mid size cows.
+Or, in some cases they resemble a standard size animal but with disproportionately short legs.